Hurricane Marty (2015): Meteorological history

 Turning north and northeast while under the influence of the aforementioned trough, Marty began to weaken soon after peak intensity as deep convection was displaced to the east due to the strong westerly shear; the low-level circulation center became fully exposed in a span of three hours late on September 28.
 Upwelling of cooler waters further decayed the deep convection, prompting the NHC to downgrade Marty to a tropical storm at 06:00 UTC (1 a.m.
 CDT) on September 29.
 Continuing to steadily weaken, Marty degenerated into a post-tropical low a day later about 140 mi west-southwest of Acapulco, while still producing gale-force winds.
-The shallow system turned westwards in the low-level flow and eventually opened up into a trough twelve hours later about 195 mi west of Acapulco.
-The low became closed once again on October 1, however, it failed to produce sufficient organized deep convection to re-qualify as a tropical cyclone.
-It turned north-northeastwards towards the southern Gulf of California, however it dissipated before reaching the coast of Western Mexico.
+The shallow system turned westward in the low-level flow and eventually opened up into a trough twelve hours later about 195 mi west of Acapulco.
+The low became closed once again on October 1; however, it failed to produce sufficient organized deep convection to re-qualify as a tropical cyclone.
+It turned north-northeastwards towards the southern Gulf of California; however, it dissipated before reaching the coast of Western Mexico.
 The remnant moisture continued into Northwestern Mexico and caused flooding in Sonora.